Information for TEQSA Experts

 It is important to note that external expert advice is only one input into our regulatory process and experts do not draft recommendations or make regulatory decisions.

 We have been conducting a review of the TEQSA Register of Experts, considering all aspects of engagement with external experts as part of our ongoing efforts to maintain the quality and reputation of the Australian higher education sector.

 We have considered adjusting the number of experts on the register to better reflect the broad scope of regulatory assessment activity, and as such, have taken the decision to create a brand new pool of expertise.

 This new pool will be created by seeking expressions of interest from the sector over the coming year, based on prioritising external expertise needs for the agency according to assessment demand.
-The process will be overseen by an advisory board, with membership including the TEQSA CEO and three external experts with experience across the sector, including higher education providers and universities.
+The process will be overseen by our Experts Advisory Board.
+The board is made up of representatives from across higher education, including: